Career As Nephrologist

 Also Check: Courses After 12th Science

 The scope of Nephrology is very vast and wide.
 Aspirants can work in various government/private hospitals.
 You can also work in Nephro-care centres.
-Numbers of job opportunities are offered in India.
-The demand of hospitals or increase in the health care centre will directly lead to the demand of doctors of various specializations.
+The demand of hospitals or increase in the number of health care centres will directly lead to the demand of doctors of various specializations.
 So, you can find a number of jobs in this profession.

 Nephrologist is trained to cure following disease: